Whittaker modules for the affine Lie algebra $A_1 ^{(1)}$: Introduction

-Very recently, a complete classification for all irreducible weight modules with finite-dimensional weight spaces over affine Lie algebras were obtained in \cite{DG}.
-Naturally, the next important task is to study irreducible weight modules with infinite-dimensional weight spaces and irreducible non-weight modules.
-Besides the irreducible modules constructed in [CP1], a class of irreducible weight modules over affine Lie algebras with infinite-dimensional weight spaces were constructed in \cite{BBFK}.
-A complete classification for all irreducible (weight and non-weight) modules over affine Lie algebras with locally nilpotent action of the nilpotent radical were obtained in \cite{MZ}.
-All irreducible (weight and non-weight) modules over untwisted affine Lie algebras with locally finite action of the nilpotent radical were classified in \cite{GZ}, where the structure of simple Whittaker modules are unclear.
+Very recently, a complete classification for all simple weight modules with finite-dimensional weight spaces over affine Lie algebras were obtained in \cite{FT, DG}.
+Naturally, the next important task is to study simple weight modules with infinite-dimensional weight spaces and simple non-weight modules.
+Besides the simple modules constructed in \cite{CP1}, a class of simple weight modules over affine Lie algebras with infinite-dimensional weight spaces were constructed in \cite{BBFK}.
+A complete classification for all simple (weight and non--weight) modules over affine Lie algebras with locally nilpotent action of the nilpotent radical were obtained in \cite{MZ}.
+All simple (weight and non-weight) modules over untwisted affine Lie algebras with locally finite action of the nilpotent radical were classified in \cite{GZ}, where the structure of simple Whittaker modules were unclear.

-A class of irreducible modules for non-twisted affine Lie algebras from irreducible Whittaker modules over the subalgebra generated by imaginary root spaces (isomorphic to an infinite dimensional Heisenberg algebra) were constructed in \cite{Ch1}.
+A class of simple non--weight modules for untwisted affine Lie algebras from simple Whittaker modules over the subalgebra generated by imaginary root spaces (isomorphic to an infinite dimensional Heisenberg algebra) were constructed in \cite{Ch1}.
 These modules are called imaginary Whittaker modules since they are different from the above Whittaker modules in nature.
+We should mention that imaginary Whittaker modules from \cite{Ch1} are not modules for affine vertex algebras.

-It is natural to investigate usual Whittaker modules over affine Kac-Moody algebras in the more general setting as in \cite{Mc}, i.e., the Whittaker function on the nilpotent radical may be irregular.
-The objective of the present paper is to completely determine the structure of Whittaker modules over the affine Kac-Moody algebra $A_1 ^{(1)}$ (including $\widetilde{\sl_2} $ and $\widehat{\sl_2}$).
-Let us first recall the related affine Lie algebra theory and vertex algebra theory from \cite{FB, K, LL, DL}.
+It is natural to investigate Whittaker modules over affine Kac-Moody algebras in the more general setting as in \cite{Mc}, i.e., the Whittaker function on the nilpotent radical may be irregular.
+These Whittaker modules can be considered as modules of affine vertex algebras of a suitable level.
+To distinguish from imaginary Whittaker modules we sometimes call these Whittaker modules as {\it classical Whittaker modules}.
+The objective of the present paper is to completely determine the structure of classical Whittaker modules over the affine Kac-Moody algebra $A_1 ^{(1)}$ including $\widehat{\sl_2}$ (the universal central extension of the loop algebra of $\sl_2$) and $\widetilde{\sl_2}=\widehat{\sl_2}+\C d $ (where $d$ is the degree operator).
+See Section \ref{preliminaries} for the notations.